Arabic Language FAQ

 From the very beginning, memorize the plural for every noun.
 Don't memorize a noun without its plural!
 You don't want to end up a few months or years later in a conversation where there's an embarrassing pause while you realize you don't know the plural for some really basic word, like "uncle."
 Just pair each noun with its plural in your mind, so when you think of the singular you automatically think of the plural, and vice versa.

 Also memorize every verb along with any preposition that goes with it.
-As with any foreign language, a lot of the time Arabic uses prepositions where English doesn't, or uses different prepositions from the one we'd use in English.
+As with any foreign language, a lot of the time Arabic uses prepositions where English doesn't, or uses different prepositions from those we'd use in English.
 And it's important to remember prepositions, because they can change the meaning of a verb completely.
 For example, حذر means "to be careful," and حذر من means "to warn."

 Don't get sloppy with the second short vowel in the imperfect of form 1 verbs.
 Since it's irregular, you have to look it up in the dictionary and then memorize it.
 Do it for every form 1 verb.
 You derive stuff like commands and the future from the imperfect conjugations of verbs, so if you don't know the right pronunciation for some verb, you won't be able to come up with the right command for it.
-Also memorize the maSdar for every verb, focusing on the unpredicatable form 1 maSdars.
+Also memorize the maSdar for every verb, focusing on the unpredictable form 1 maSdars.

 And memorize the verb forms as soon as you can.
 It does come in very useful, and if you really focus on learning them, it's not hard to do.
 Just get a whiteboard and write out form 1 again and again until you know it, then add form 2 and write both forms 1 and 2 until you have them both down, then add form 3, and so forth.